jmalarcon/MIIS/docs/index.md

 I plan to add a "Showcase" section in the future. **If you use MIIS** to create the documentation for your project, a document-based site, etc... please **tweet it to me** with the URL.

 And spread the word.
-Thanks! :simple_smile:
+Thanks! :smile:

 You can open any issues you may face, using the ["Issues" section](https://github.com/jmalarcon/MIIS/issues) for the project on GitHub.